penumbra-zone/penumbra/docs/protocol/src/shielded_pool/action/output.md

     1.1 The note commitment binds the note to the typed value and the address of the recipient.

     1.2 Each note has a unique note commitment if the note blinding factor is unique for duplicate (recipient, typed value) pairs.
-Duplicate note commitments are allowed on chain since they commit to the same (recipient, typed value) pair.
+Duplicate note commitments are allowed on chain since they commit to the same (recipient, typed value, randomness) tuple[^1].

 2. The privacy of the note data is enforced via: